RubenWihler/HybridEncryption/readme.md

-# EncryptionManager Class Documentation
+# HybridEncryption class Documentation

 ## Overview

-The `EncryptionManager` class provides a set of methods for performing combined RSA and AES encryption and decryption in C#.
+The `HybridEncryption` class provides a set of methods for performing combined RSA and AES encryption and decryption in C#.
 This class enables the generation of RSA key pairs, encryption of text using a combination of RSA and AES, and subsequent decryption of the encrypted text.

 ## Table of Contents